Health Information and Tools > Patient Care Handouts > Learning About Spinal and Epidural Anesthesia

 What are the risks?

 Serious problems aren't common.
-Some side effects may happen, such as a headache, nausea, or soreness at the injection site.
+There may be some side effects, such as a headache, nausea, or soreness at the injection site.
 Your heart or breathing can be affected by the medicine.
-In rare cases, nerve damage can cause long-term numbness, weakness, or pain.
+In rare cases, nerve damage can cause long-term weakness or numbness.

 Where can you learn more?